-Dorothy R. Santos is a writer, editor, curator, and educator whose research areas and interests include new media and digital art, activism, artificial intelligence, networked culture, and biotechnology.
-Born and raised in San Francisco, California, she holds Bachelor’s degrees in Philosophy and Psychology from the University of San Francisco, and received her Master’s degree in Visual and Critical Studies at the California College of the Arts.
-She is currently the managing editor for Hyphen magazine.
-Her work appears in art21, Art Practical, Daily Serving, Rhizome, Hyperallergic, and Public Art Dialogue.
-She has lectured and spoken at the De Young museum, Yerba Buena Center for the Arts, Stanford University, School of Visual Arts, and more.
-Her essay “Materiality to Machines: Manufacturing the Organic and Hypotheses for Future Imaginings,” was published in The Routledge Companion to Biology in Art and Architecture in 2016.
-She serves as executive staff for the Bay Area Society for Art & Activism, board member for the SOMArts Cultural Center, and teaches at the University of California, Santa Cruz in the Digital Art and New Media department.
+Dorothy R. Santos is a Filipina American writer, editor, curator, and educator whose research interests include new media and digital art, activism, artificial intelligence, and biotechnology.
+Born and raised in San Francisco, California, she holds Bachelor’s degrees in Philosophy and Psychology from the University of San Francisco and received her Master’s degree in Visual and Critical Studies at the California College of the Arts.
+She is a doctoral candidate in Film and Digital Media at the University of California, Santa Cruz as a Eugene V. Cota-Robles fellow.
+Her work appears in art21, Art Practical, Daily Serving, Rhizome, Hyperallergic, Real Life Magazine, Vice Motherboard, and SF MOMA’s Open Space.
+She has lectured at the De Young Museum, Stanford University, School of Visual Arts, and more.
+Her essay “Materiality to Machines: Manufacturing the Organic and Hypotheses for Future Imaginings,” was published in The Routledge Companion to Biology in Art and Architecture.

 Ignacio Nieto is an artist who lives in Santiago, Chile.
 Right now he is making a cualitive with the biologist Marcelo Velasco a research about interdisciplinary works done by artists and scientists and a historical research about how scientists use tools to approach to knowledge and how artists use tools to produce art this research is founded by the Council for the Arts and Culture of Chile.
 He is also working for the expansion of a Free Mesh Network that uses B.A.T.M.A.N. protocol in the city of Valparaíso.